 Many of Marian’s images mix the imagined with the real and display a personal response to history.
 Since 1997 her prints and paintings have been largely related to Greek vase painting and in the series of etchings Southern Myths (2002) she worked a classical narrative into the New Zealand environment.
 In the next series of lithographs, The Odyssey of Captain Cook (2005), the Endeavour became the vehicle by which the ancient Greeks collided with resident Maori.
 In The Labours of Herakles (2008) the archetypal Greek hero is cast as New Zealand pioneer and proceeds to colonise the new land.
 In Titokowaru’s Dilemma (2011) the action shifts to the land wars of South Taranaki in the late 1860’s.

 Marian’s response to the Christchurch earthquakes of 2010-13 was expressed in Feats, Pursuits & Endless Toil (2015), painting on panel which combined mythical subjects with geometric abstraction.
 In 2017 she exhibited painted fire surrounds: Odysseus and Penelope.
 Between them, they present Marian’s take on Homer’s Odyssey.
 Maguire’s states her objective with the fireplaces is to use them as tools to stimulate storytelling and discussion.
 In 2018, a third fireplace, Te Koha (2012-14), was gifted to Ngaruahine, the iwi of Riwha Titokowaru.
 It depicts scenes, people and objects relevant to Ngaruahine history and resides on marae under the careship of Ngati Hāua.
-In 2013 she was commissioned by the New Zealand Defence Force to make a lithograph to commemorate seventy years since the war in the Pacific.
+In her 2017 Goddesses series she returns to Classical Greek archetypes, re-imagining ancient goddesses through a feminist lens.

 Her work has been reproduced on the covers of numerous publications both within New Zealand and internationally.

 Her work is represented in public collections including: Te Papa Taongawera, Museum of New Zealand; Auckland Art Gallery, Toi o Tamaki; Christchurch Art Gallery, Te Puna o Waiwhetu; The Waikato Museum, Te Whare Taonga o Waikato; University of Canterbury; Massey University; The Hocken Collection, University of Otago: Ministry of Foreign Affairs and Trade; National Gallery of Australia; Central Queensland University, Australia; Cambridge University, UK; The Birthplace of Captain Cook Museum, Middlesborough, UK; National Maritime Museum, Greenwich, UK; the British Museum.

-2017 – Fireplaces: Odysseus, Penelope & Te Koha, March, 2017
+2017 – Fireplaces: Odysseus, Penelope & Te Koha